 Built in the 15th century during the declining years of the Majapahit kingdom, Candi Sukuh seems to have nothing whatsoever to do with other Javanese Hindu and Buddhist temples.
 The origins of its builders and strange sculptural style (with crude, squat and distorted figures carved in the wayang style found in East Java) remain a mystery and it seems to mark a reappearance of the pre-Hindu animism that existed 1500 years earlier.

-At the gateway you'll find a large stone lingam and yoni.
-Flowers are still often scattered here, and locals believe these symbols were used to determine whether a wife had been faithful, or a wife-to-be was still a virgin.
-The woman had to wear a sarong and jump across the lingam – if the sarong fell off, her infidelity was proven.
+A large stone lingam and yoni mark the entrance gateway.
+Flowers are still often scattered here, as locals maintain that these symbols were used to determine whether a wife had been faithful, or a wife-to-be was still a virgin.
+Any woman wearing a sarong and jumping across the lingam had to keep the sarong firmly wrapped: if it fell off, her infidelity was proven.
 Other interesting cult objects include a monument depicting Bima, the Mahabharata warrior hero, with Narada, the messenger of the gods, both in a stylised womb.
 Another monument depicts Bima passing through the womb at his birth.
-In the top courtyard three enormous flat-backed turtles stand like sacrificial altars.
-A 2m lingam once topped the pyramid, but it was removed by Sir Stamford Raffles in 1815 and now resides in the National Museum in Jakarta.
+In the top courtyard, three enormous flat-backed turtles stand like sacrificial altars.
+A 2m lingam once topped the pyramid, but it was removed by Sir Thomas Stamford Raffles in 1815 and now resides in the National Museum in Jakarta.

 Sarongs are required (available for a small donation at the entrance).